-For more information about obtaining a police information check with Vulnerable Sector Screening, please contact your local police agency.
+For more information about obtaining Vulnerable Sector Check, contact your local police agency.

-At the beginning of each subsequent academic year in the MD program, you will be required to sign a criminal records and disclosure form to confirm that there has been no change in the information contained in the police information check.
+At the beginning of each subsequent academic year in the MD program, you will be required to sign a criminal records and disclosure form to confirm that there has been no change in the information contained in the Police Record Check.

 Successful applicants are required to provide proof of up-to-date immunization status.
 Information about specific requirements will be included with the offer of admission.

-You must complete a “Standard First Aid” course and a CPR/AED Level HCP course and be able to produce valid certificates confirming this, before enrolment in the MD Program.
+You must complete a “Standard First Aid” course and a CPR/AED Level HCP course and be able to produce valid certificates confirming this before enrollment in the MD program.
 Specific information will be included with the offer of admission.